 The FCSA is owned by the Autorité des marchés financiers and managed by Groupement des assureurs automobiles (GAA).

 To view your claims history statement or have it verified

 Your Claims History Statement contains information sent to FCSA following an accident you were involved in.
 This information comes from your current or previous insurer, or the insurer for a motorist with whom you’ve had an accident.

 Use our tool to help you understand your Claims History Statement.

-If you want to find out about the circumstances of a loss entered, or if you note an error after consulting your copy of the Claims History Statement, you can ask GAA to verify the information.
+If you want to know the circumstances for a claim on your Statement or if you notice an error, you can ask GAA to verify the information with the insurer.